VOL. XIV

 PROVED BIG SUCCESS

 “Here, Goofy.
 Pay attention.
 Where's your train of thought?"
-"Well, I have a single-track mind and my train of thought had wreck."
+"Well, I have a single-track mind and my train of thought had a wreck."

 A plague of Black Leg broke out Thursday night when a few would-be W.A.A.-ers neglected to follow directions in full.